MANUAL - ORGANISING HARVEST DAY

 • Pruning shears if necessary

-• Tarpaulin, burlap sack or old towel to protect the roots of the trees
+• Tarpaulin, burlap sacks or old towels to protect the roots of the trees

 BUNDLING, LABELLING, REgistering